andyfangaf/shopify-desktop/README.md

 1. Install dependencies `npm install`
 1. Edit `dev.settings.json` in the project's root directory with your Shopify app key and secret
 2. Run the Meteor app `electrify --settings dev.settings.json` (this will automatically install dependencies)

-## Disclaimer
-This was built before the official Shopify desktop app.
-It was built as part of my internship application after I dropped out of high school and found myself in need of a gig.

-I hacked this together in a week so not very proud of the code... but it got me the job!